tobiawolaju/The-Intern/README.md

 ## Screen Perception

-The Intern continuously observes the desktop environment through screen capture.
+The Intern continuously observes the desktop through screen capture, allowing it to:

-This allows the agent to:

 * understand UI layouts
 * detect application states
-* identify buttons and controls
+* identify buttons, menus, and messages
-* read on-screen text
-* recognize notifications

 ---